kevincittadini/kevincittadini/README.md

-### Name's Kevin, I'm an Engineer
+### Name's Kevin, I'm a Software Engineer & Creator

 Hi, thanks for passing by 🖖

-I'm a Backend Software Engineer and Software Consultant. 💻 🤓
+I'm a Software Engineer, Creator and Software Consultant. 💻 🤓
 I develop applications by using modern web technologies and the best coding practices available.

 I'm a DDD enthusiast.